brainglobe/brainglobe-workflows/README.md

 # BrainGlobe Workflows

 `brainglobe-workflows` is a package that provides users with a number of out-of-the-box data analysis workflows employed in neuroscience, implemented using BrainGlobe tools.
+You can find the [full documentation](https://brainglobe.info/documentation/brainglobe-workflows/index.html), including that for the workflow tools provided, [on our website](https://brainglobe.info/documentation/brainglobe-workflows/index.html).

 At present, the package currently offers the following workflows: